 Diego is current on his vaccinations and has recently been neutered.

 His temperament indicates he would do fine in a home with older children and those mature enough to understand to treat Diego with patience and understanding while he becomes part of a new family.
+We suggest older children only because he does jump when playing and still needs to be trained not to jump.
+Having small children in the house before proper training of this kind wouldn't be a good idea just to be on the safe side.

 Does this beautifully marked boy sound like he may be the right match for you?
 If so, please contact us to arrange a meeting.